catinprogress/SOFT3202/A1/SRS.md

 T25 Scenario: Invalid organisation name
 Expectation: Error message: Invalid URL provided

-T26 Scenario: View specific ranking for valid non-empty repository with no user contributions
+T26 Scenario: View specific ranking for valid, non-empty repository with no user contributions
 Expectation: Error message: No user contributions found

-T27 Scenario: View specific ranking for specific project phase with no user contributions in valid non-empty repository
+T27 Scenario: View specific ranking for specific project phase with no user contributions in valid, non-empty repository
 Expectation: Error message: No user contributions found for the specified time period

-T28 Scenario: Valid repository containing contributors with no contributions
+T28 Scenario: Export specific ranking for specific project phase with no user contributions in valid, non-empty repository
-Expectation: Correct ranking of only contributors with at least one contribution displayed.
+Expectation: Error message: No user contributions found for specified time period.

-T29 Scenario: Valid organisation containing contributors with no contributions
+T29 Scenario: Export specific ranking for valid, nom-empty repository with no user contributions in JSON format
-Expectation: Correct ranking of only contributors with at least one contribution displayed.
+Expectation: Error message: No user contributions found

 T30: Valid repository with 1 contributor
 Expectation: Single contributor is displayed with first ranking.